-in the United States, a holiday originally known as Armistice Day and declared by President Woodrow Wilson in 1919.
-Originally established to commemorate the end of the First World War, it became Veterans Day in 1954.
-The chart below provides some fast facts
+Thursday marks Veterans Day in the United States, a holiday originally known as Armistice Day and declared by President Woodrow Wilson in 1919.
+Originally established to commemorate the end of World War I, it became Veterans Day in 1954.